-If you're still turned down, consider a secured card.
+If you’re still turned down, consider a secured card (here is our list of the best secured cards).
 Designed to help those with little or no credit history, they require you to make a deposit with a bank or credit union; the bank then gives you a credit limit equal to your deposit.
 Before you sign up, make sure the fees are reasonable and that the bank will report your account history to the credit bureaus.
-"You want to have something on record that shows you're capable of making timely payments," Landers says, "even if you're just charging a $3 coffee at Starbucks a few times a month."
+“You want to have something on record that shows you’re capable of making timely payments,” Landers says, “even if you’re just charging a $3 coffee at Starbucks a few times a month.”

 Again, set up the account using a secret email and physical address.